grayresearch/CX/CHARTER.md

 Not every arbitrary custom extension can be a composable extension.

 The present TGs focus on *enabling* composition of extensions and software.
-Later, additional TG standards work may be helpful, e.g. tools support including debugging and profiling, formal specification of CXs' interface contracts, CX library metadata, and automatic system composition and composition tools.
+Later, additional TG standards work may be helpful, e.g., tools support including debugging and profiling, formal specification of CXs' interface contracts, CX library metadata, and automatic system composition and composition tools.